contentful/apps/apps/google-analytics-4/README.md

 ### General

-* The Smartling app is built on top of Contentful's [app framework](https://www.smartling.com/software/integrations/contentful/).
+* The Google Anlaytics App app is built on top of Contentful's [app framework](https://www.smartling.com/software/integrations/contentful/).
 * The app itself is a React application that provides a Sidebar widget and App Config widget, used within Contentful's app framework.

 ### Authorization